Snedashkovsky/cybergift/README.md

 # cyberGift

-Gift for Ethereum users that will maximize the initial usage of Cyber by the following audiences:

-- true heroes of the Great Web
-- extraordinary hackers
-- average citizens
-- masters of the Great Web
-- passionate investors
-- key opinion leaders
-- inborn entrepreneurs
-- cyberpunks

 The purpose of the research is to incentivize and inspire (at least 100k) the most web3 power-users to try out Cyber.

+Gift for Ethereum and Cosmos users that will maximize the initial usage of Cyber by the following audiences:

+- **true heroes of the Great Web** - participants of Genesis and ETH 2.0 stackers
+- **extraordinary hackers** - contract creators
+- **average citizens** - ETH owners and senders of outgoing transactions
+- **masters of the Great Web** - ERC721 owners and creators of contracts using factories
+- **passionate investors** - owners of the selected ERC20 tokens
+- **key opinion leaders** - top holders by the selected ERC20 tokens
+- **cyberpunks** - Owners of the cyberpunk tokens
+- **astronauts** - ATOM owners
+- **manual assigned addresses** - top CEXes and Vitalik addresses

+These audiences were highlighted because their participants are necessary to form a full-fledged ecosystem of the project.

-Ethereum addresses have to be labeled by the audiences and differentiated into three power grades for every audience in such a way to create also non-fungible tokens.
+Ethereum and Cosmos addresses have to be labeled by the audiences and differentiated into three power grades for every audience in such a way as to highlight the most web3 power-users and reward the best of them.
+Non-fungible tokens should also be created using this data.

 The research results have to be in the form of reproducible scripts that will be pull requested in the [launch-kit](https://github.com/cybercongress/launch-kit), and an article with the rationale of the gift structure.